 Partner with SCP

-The city partner identifies a city staff member who will serve as the partnership lead.
+The community partner identifies a staff member who will serve as the partnership lead.
 The partnership lead will:

 - Be the primary contact for SCP;

-- Serve as a champion for the partnership to the city.
+- Serve as a champion for the partnership to the community.

 - Be the primary point of contact for that project;

-- Work with SCP and the course instructor to finalize project scope to advance partner goals and course learning objectives;
+- Collaborate with SCP and the course instructor to develop the project scope;

 - Provide available data for project completion;